wso2/docs-mi/en/docs/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

 ```

 **Note**
-* You may have to change the 'http://192.168.8.100:8290' part depending on the ip address on which your integration server instance is running.
+* You may have to change the `http://192.168.8.100:8290` part depending on the ip address on which your integration server instance is running.
-* You may have to change the 'clientNamespace' in the request body as Dayforce developer instance gets moved around by Ceridian.
+* You may have to change the clientNamespace' in the request body as Dayforce developer instance gets moved around by Ceridian.
 The address can be obtained ad mentioned in section Setting up the environment

 **Expected Response**: